 Made of strong dental grade porcelain, porcelain veneers are designed to recreate the color, texture, and luminosity of natural tooth enamel.
-Affixed to the front of your teeth using a specially formulated, light-activated adhesive, porcelain veneers can improve the appearance your teeth.
+Affixed to the front of your teeth using specially formulated, light-activated adhesive, porcelain veneers can improve the appearance of your teeth.

 Porcelain veneers are custom made for your needs, we can correct not just surface problems, but many structural problems as well.
 For example, if your front teeth are crooked or uneven, we can often use porcelain veneers to even out their size and placement.

 The porcelain veneer process takes place in two parts, after a thorough dental examination, we will prepare your teeth for your veneers, and take a precise custom mold of your teeth.